PokerAces/starwarscli-project/README.md

 ## Run the CLI Console
 1. In the project directory, run:
     - ```mvn exec:java```
-2. At the prompt, enter a search term or "quit" to end the console.
+2. At the prompt, enter a search term or "\quit" to end the console.